friedev/apwt/README.md

 AsciiPanelWindowingToolkit, or APWT, is a set of classes and utilities that will make working with AsciiPanel on a larger scale much easier.
 It includes text windows, multicolored strings, CP437 character definitions, and a collection of related utilities that can be used independently.
 APWT, of course, depends on [AsciiPanel](github.com/trystan/AsciiPanel), as well as [SquidLib](https://github.com/SquidPony/SquidLib), both of which are included in the ``lib`` directory.

+### License ###

+APWT is licensed under the MIT license.
+Basically, this lets you copy, modify, distribute, and sell the library or works that use it, privately or publicly.
+See the LICENSE.md file for the complete license, and know that this description is not a substitute for it.

 ### Implementation ###

 To set up APWT, download the sources or the library jar and include them as dependencies in your project.
 SquidLib depends on regexodus, so ensure that your project depends on both.
 To start using APWT, initialize a Display object and go from there.
 The Display is designed to work with a hierarchy of Screens, each of which read input and display output.
 For more on this, see [Trystan's Roguelike tutorial](https://trystans.blogspot.com/2016/01/roguelike-tutorial-00-table-of-contents.html).